Alban people: Origins

 According to Roman mythology, Ascanius, son of Trojan War hero Aeneas, founded the Alban tribe when he settled in Alba Longa around 1152 BC.
-Literary sources suggest the city’s name is derived from the white (alba) sow Aeneas saw when arriving in Latium.
+Literary sources suggest the city's name is derived from the white (alba) sow Aeneas saw when arriving in Latium.
+Dionysus of Halicarnassus reports that:

 Based on limited archaeological evidence, experts say the Alban tribe inhabited the long ridge between the modern-day Lake Albano and Monte Cavo.

 Power in Latium

 At its height, the Albans and the city of Alba Longa exerted great power and influence over Latium.
 In particular, literary sources such as Pliny the Elder’s Historia Naturalis state that Alba Longa headed a league of city-states in Latium, possibly called Prisci Latini.
-Most of these sources tend to vary regarding the political structure of the alliance as well as Alba Longa’s hegemonic role.
+Most of these sources tend to vary regarding the political structure of the alliance as well as Alba Longa's hegemonic role.
 Many historians say it is uncertain if the Albans exerted any sort of dominance since most of the surviving sources are biased.

 The Prisci Latini are the colonists sent out by the Alban king, Latinus Silvius, who would be made to submit to Roman authority following the destruction of Alba Longa in the mid-7th century BC.
 Those colonists would be a part of 30 villages that would form the populi Albenses which may have been related to the 30 Latin villages of the same time in ancient Latium.